Mar 05, 2026

 Legal basis for the data processing

-Legal basis of processing your as contact person’s or representative’s personal data is legitimate interests, namely communication with you in relation to the conclusion of a contract or execution of a contract and documentation of the communication processes.
+Legal basis for processing your personal data as a contact person or representative is legitimate interests, namely communication with you in relation to the conclusion of a contract or execution of a contract, and documentation of the communication processes.

 Legal basis for data processing may also be legal obligations.